John Harrison: In literature, television, drama and music

-In 1995, inspired by a Harvard University symposium on the longitude problem organized by the National Association of Watch and Clock Collectors, Dava Sobel wrote a book on Harrison's work.
+In 1995 inspired by a Harvard University symposium on the longitude problem organized by the National Association of Watch and Clock Collectors, Dava Sobel wrote a book about Harrison's work.
 Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time became the first popular bestseller on the subject of horology.
 The Illustrated Longitude, in which Sobel's text was accompanied by 180 images selected by William J. H. Andrewes, appeared in 1998.
 The book was dramatised for UK television by Charles Sturridge in a Granada Productions 4 episode series for Channel 4 in 1999, under the title Longitude.
-It was broadcast in the US later that same year by co-producer A&E. The production starred Michael Gambon as Harrison and Jeremy Irons as Gould.
-Sobel's book was also the basis for a PBS NOVA episode entitled Lost at Sea: The Search for Longitude.
+It was broadcast in the US later in the same year by the co-producer A&E. The production starred Michael Gambon as Harrison and Jeremy Irons as Gould.
+Sobel's book was the basis for a PBS NOVA episode entitled Lost at Sea: The Search for Longitude.

-Harrison's marine time-keepers were an essential part of the plot in the 1996 Christmas special of long-running British sitcom Only Fools And Horses, entitled "Time on Our Hands".
-The plot concerns the discovery and subsequent sale at auction of Harrison's Lesser Watch H6.
-The fictional watch was auctioned off at Sotheby's for £6.2 million.

-The song "John Harrison's Hands", written by Brian McNeill and Dick Gaughan, appeared on the 2001 album Outlaws & Dreamers.
-The song has also been covered by Steve Knightley, appearing on his album 2011 Live in Somerset.
-It was further covered by the British band Show of Hands and appears on their 2016 album The Long Way Home.

-In 1998, British composer Harrison Birtwistle wrote the piano piece "Harrison's clocks" that contains musical depictions of Harrison's various clocks.
-Composer Peter Graham's piece Harrison's Dream is about Harrison's forty-year quest to produce an accurate clock.
-Graham worked simultaneously on the brass band and wind band versions of the piece, which received their first performances just four months apart, in October 2000 and February 2001 respectively.
+In 1998 the British composer Harrison Birtwistle wrote the piano piece "Harrison's clocks" which contains musical depictions of Harrison's various clocks.
+The composer Peter Graham's piece Harrison's Dream is about Harrison's forty-year quest to produce an accurate clock.
+Graham worked simultaneously on the brass band and wind band versions of the piece, which received their first performances just four months apart in October 2000 and February 2001 respectively.

+"John Harrison's Hands", a song about the man and his work, was written by Brian McNeill and Dick Gaughan, and has been recorded by both artists and by Show of Hands.